Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$: Sample preparation and crystal structure

-Polycrystalline samples of MgEr$_2$Se$_4$ were prepared via a two-step solid state reaction, similar to the method described by Flahaut\cite{flahaut1965}, and structure and purity were confirmed using a PANalytical X'Pert$^3$ X-ray powder diffractometer at the Center for Nanophase Materials Sciences at Oak Ridge National Laboratory (ORNL).
-NPD measurements were performed with the HB-2A powder diffractometer at ORNL's High Flux Isotope Reactor, using a 3.6g sample and neutron wavelengths of $\lambda = 1.54\text{\AA}$ and $\lambda = 2.41\text{\AA}$, with collimations of open-21$^\prime$-12$^\prime$ and open-open-12$^\prime$, respectively.
+Polycrystalline samples of MgEr$_2$Se$_4$ were prepared via a two-step solid state reaction, following the method described by Flahaut \cite{flahaut1965}.
+The precursors MgSe and Er$_2$Se$_3$ were prepared by the direct reaction of stoichiometric amounts of the elements at $650^{\circ}$C. Stoichiometric quantities of the two precursors were then combined, pelletized and reacted in vacuum at $1000^{\circ}$C for two days, this step was repeated at least one more time for the precursors to fully react.
+Structure and purity were confirmed using a PANalytical X'Pert$^3$ X-ray powder diffractometer at the Center for Nanophase Materials Sciences at Oak Ridge National Laboratory (ORNL).
+NPD measurements were performed with the HB-2A powder diffractometer at ORNL's High Flux Isotope Reactor, using a 3.6~g sample and neutron wavelengths of $\lambda = 1.54~\text{\AA}$ and $\lambda = 2.41~\text{\AA}$, with collimators open-21$^\prime$-12$^\prime$ and open-open-12$^\prime$, respectively.
 Structural refinements were performed using the FULLPROF \cite{rodriguez1993} software suite.
-Additional measurements in field used the CTAX instrument with $\lambda$=5\AA~ neutrons.
+Additional measurements in a magnetic field used the CTAX instrument with $\lambda=5~\text{\AA}$ neutrons.
 INS was performed with the SEQUOIA \cite{Granroth20061104} fine-resolution Fermi chopper spectrometer at ORNL's Spallation Neutron Source (SNS).
-Measurements were collected with incident energies $\text{E}_\text{i} = 30\text{meV}$ and $\text{E}_\text{i} = 50\text{meV}$ with the fine Fermi chopper spinning at frequencies of 300Hz and 360Hz respectively.
+Measurements were collected with incident energies $E_i = 30~\text{meV}$ and $E_i = 50~\text{meV}$ with the fine Fermi chopper spinning at frequencies of 300~Hz and 360~Hz respectively.
 Magnetization and specific heat measurements were performed in the Seitz Materials Research Laboratory at Illinois using a Quantum Design MPMS3 and PPMS, respectively.